 - Local authorities

-- Artificial Judicial Person that receives full or partial funding from the government
+- Artificial Judicial Person who receives full or partial funding from the government

-To qualify for 80GGC deduction, one must make a donation or contribution to the following entities:
+To claim the deduction u/s 80GGC, the taxpayer must make a donation or contribution to the below-mentioned entities:

 - Political party

 Note: With respect to sections 80GGB and 80GGC a ‘Political Party’ is defined as a political party registered under section 29A of the Representation of the People Act, 1951.

 Section 80GGC Deduction Limits